VIP-VAA-Spr23/EdgeDetection23/README.md

 * numpy library- create numpy arrays and perform mathematical calculations

 ## General instructions to test sample set:
 I have already provided the data to test the sample bounding boxes and determine correct classifications.
 The user would only need to run main.py.
-This requires the user to insert the path of the GndLocs folder which is provided in the repository.
+This requires the user to clone the repository and insert the path of the GndLocs folder which is provided in the repository.
 Make sure gnd_pairs.csv and bbsTP.csv is in the explorer of your IDE and run the file.
+If the user intends on running a different sample set images, then follow the instructions for each file below.
 ## Instructions for each python file:

 ### File: createLOCS.py